cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/how-it-works.md

 1. The hostname is the same as the hostname in the source URL of the URL Redirect definition.
 If **Include subdomains** is enabled, the subdomains of the hostname in the redirect definition will also match.

 1. The path is the same as the source URL.
-If **Subpath matching** is enabled, Cloudflare also considers the subpaths of the path in the redirect's source URL when determining if there is a match.
+If **Subpath matching** is enabled, Cloudflare also considers the subpaths of the path in the URL Redirect's source URL when determining if there is a match.
 For example, a URL Redirect with its source URL defined as `example.com/blog` will also match requests to `example.com/blog/foo` and `example.com/blog/bar`.

     <Aside type="note" header="Note">